How to Sterilize Pacifiers

 Just be sure to always read the manufacturer’s instructions before using pacifiers or related products, as some manufacturers may recommend certain sterilization methods over others!
-For example, our Newborn and Soft Silicone pacifiers come with their own sterilization box, while our Original, Day and Night, and Night Night pacifiers come with a protection cap.
+For example, some pacifiers come with their own sterilization box, while other pacifiers may come with a protection cap.

 How Often Should I Sterilize Pacifiers?